Action-Radon.net

 Action-Radon.net Inc.

-For over 20 years, we’ve been concerned about the quality of the air you breathe.
+For over 20 years, we’ve been concerned with the quality of the air you breathe.

-As a company specializing in structural decontamination, we first became interested in under-slab depressurization systems because they significantly reduced soil decontamination problems, such as the presence of moisture in basements.
+As a company specializing in structural decontamination, we first became interested in under-slab depressurization systems, because they greatly reduced soil decontamination problems, such as the presence of moisture in basements.

-We conducted extensive research on the subject and discovered that radon was a major air quality issue.
+We did a lot of research on the subject and discovered that radon was a major air quality issue.

-So we decided to go a little further and add radon mitigation training to our expertise.
+So we decided to go one step further and add radon mitigation training to our expertise.

 Our experience:

-Check out our list of projects and see if we’ve done any work in your neighborhood.
-Chances are we have!
+Check out our list of accomplishments and see if we’ve done any work in your neighborhood.
+Chances are you will!

 Our team

 Our team is dynamic and professional.
-Our two locations allow us to provide ultra-fast service because we know that time is of the essence.
-Our creative team will find the least invasive location to install your system.
+With two service locations, we are able to provide fast and efficient service because we know your time is valuable.
+Our team is creative, we will find the least invasive place to install your system.

 Joël Valois, BAA